opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/select-entries.md

 # select_entries

 The `select_entries` processor selects entries from a Data Prepper event.
+Only the selected entries will remain in the event and all other entries will be removed from the event.

 ## Configuration